Alternative Choices for You

 - No activity logs

 - No data usage limits

 The free VPN gets exactly the same service as the paid plan except that users have to look at an ad every time they connect and disconnect, and have a data throughput limit of 500MB per month.

 Although the sales page of the site says that you can use the VPN for P2P downloading, the Terms of Service states that downloading copyrighted material without permission is not allowed.
-For this reason, we tend to recommend against Torrenting with this VPN.
-For more information see our VPN for torrenting guide.

 Users of both the paid and free service get access to the company's 19 servers.